Forward-Operators/prr/README.md

 **prr** is released as an open-source project under the MIT License.

 Made by [Forward Operators](https://fwdoperators.com/).
-We work with some of the smartest people on LLM and ML-related projects.
+We work on LLM and ML-related projects with some awesome human beings and cool companies.

 You are more than welcome to contribute!